TerraHAB/TerraMICRO/docs/concepts.rst

 Flying Robot
 ------------

-*Develops key building blocks toward satellite-like operations tasks such as command and control, data links, and ACS systems (like detumbling).*
+*A knowledge-building mission that develops key building blocks toward satellite-like operations tasks such as command and control, data links, and ACS systems (like detumbling).*

 Send commands from a ground station that are executed by the HAB in flight.
 The HAB reacts to both command instructions and stimuli from its environment.